jashan-s1/Team5/docs/spec.md

 2. View and export borrowing history.

 **Notifications:**
-1. Email or SMS notifications for due dates, overdue, and reservation status.
+1. Announcements and updates from the library.
-2. Announcements and updates from the library.
+2. Notifications for overdue items, fines, etc.

 **Fine Management:**
 1. Accept and track fine payments.